28 October 2022 | Updated 14 November 202410 min read

 The end of the year is fast approaching, and with it comes the arrival of Christmas markets across Europe.
 From the largest of town squares to small cobbled streets, cities are joyfully taken over by beautiful Christmas trees, traditional nativity scenes and garland-trimmed stalls selling intricately painted baubles, festive trinkets and hand-iced gingerbread.

-Whether you’re after mulled wine, handmade crafts or twinkling lights, we’ve wrapped up some of the best Christmas markets in Europe for a jolly end to 2023.
-From Cologne to Copenhagen, here’s where to get your dose of market merriment.
+Whether you’re after mulled wine, handmade crafts or twinkling lights, we’ve wrapped up some of the best Christmas markets in Europe for a jolly end to 2024.

-Every Christmas, Tallinn’s main town square glows softly from the festoons of lights strung along market stalls, outshone only by the centrepiece Christmas tree wrapped in a dazzling display of 300 baubles and lights.
+Every Christmas, Tallinn’s main town square glows softly from the festoons of lights strung along its Christmas market stalls, only outshone by the centrepiece tree wrapped in dazzling baubles and lights.
 Taking pride of place in front of the Town Hall since 1441, it was the first Christmas tree to be put on display in Europe.

 Prague’s Old Town square is the winter wonderland setting for its Christmas market.
-Chalet-style stalls fill the iconic square and merchants welcome you to browse hand-blown glass baubles, embroidered fabrics and traditional Czech dolls.
+Chalet-style stalls fill the iconic square, piled high with hand-blown glass baubles, embroidered fabrics and traditional Czech dolls.

 The real cheer can be found around the food stalls, where cosy huddles of people munch on spit-roasted ham, grilled sausages, sweet dumplings and pancakes.
 Warm up with a swig of svarak – a citrus infused mulled wine – or try a glass of grog, a blend of Czech rum, hot water, lemon and sugar.

-Here you’ll also find the ‘Christmas pyramid’ glittering 13m into the sky and the ‘fairytale forest’, where children can delight in gingerbread baking and decoration making.
+You’ll also find a ‘Christmas pyramid’ glittering 13m (43ft) into the sky and a ‘fairytale forest’, where children can delight in gingerbread baking and decoration making.

-One thing’s for certain when you visit Budapest’s Advent Feast at the Basilica, you won’t leave hungry.
-In November, over a hundred gastronomic vendors hawk a feast of delicacies by the magnificent St Stephen’s Basilica.
+One thing’s for certain when you visit Budapest’s Advent Feast at the Basilica – you won’t leave hungry.
+In November, close to a hundred gastronomic vendors hawk a feast of delicacies by the magnificent St Stephen’s Basilica.

 Amble from stall to stall and sample barbecued sausages, stuffed cabbage and lángos (deep fried dough) topped with sour cream and cheese.
 For sweet treats, the chimney cake is a festive staple.
 It’s a sweet cylindrical pastry, topped with vanilla, cinnamon or chocolate.
 And for those chilly winter evenings, a glass of pálinka – Hungarian fruit brandy – should keep you warm.